What Is The Official Language Of Algeria?

 Algeria features 36 spoken languages; Arabic serves as the official language, and people commonly use French, Berber, Tamazight, and Kabyle.

 The Algerian Constitution designates Arabic as the official language, but people widely use French in education, media, and daily life, sparking debates on bilingualism.
-Do you look for French translation services?
+Are you looking for French translation services?
 Hire our experienced transistors.